artemyarulin/monorepo-kubernetes-continuous-delivery/README.md

 - Integration tests made easy
 - Pushback logic - easy to implement commit bots

+## TLDR show me the code

+[.circleci/ci.sh](.circleci/ci.sh) has all functions for cluster creation, putting it down, etc.

 ### Suggested workflow

 Once PR is made CI would create new Kuberentes cluster, deploy all apps, run all integration, optionally push back changes back to the branch, destroy test environment